-Jade Oolong (翠玉烏龍茶) is a fine light oolong grown in Mingjian Township in Nantou County of central Taiwan, picked in spring 2017.
+Jade Oolong (翠玉烏龍茶) is a fine light oolong grown in Mingjian Township in Nantou County of central Taiwan, picked in April 2018.
 This tea has a wonderful profile that has the best of both worlds when it comes to great Taiwanese oolong tea flavours – it showcases a lovely light floral character while having a somewhat creamy and buttery profile.
 If you can’t decide between our creamy Milk Oolong and our floral Four Seasons Oolong, this is the perfect tea for you!

 Unfortunately, Jade Oolong has become somewhat of a generic term for light green oolongs from Taiwan, so you will often see Jade Oolong being marketed without any reference to cultivars used in making it.
 Our Jade Oolong, however, is made only using plants of the Cui Yu “Green Jade” (翠玉) cultivar, also known as TRES #13.
 Arguably this is the only cultivar that should be used in a Jade Oolong tea.